Winston McKenzie: Unity Party

 McKenzie founded the Unity Party in March 2009, and announced he would be the Unity Party candidate for Croydon Central at the next UK general election.
 In October 2009, McKenzie reported that Unity had folded as a party because of the withdrawal of its main financial backer.

 UK Independence Party

 2009–10: leadership elections, general election

-McKenzie joined the United Kingdom Independence Party (UKIP) in September 2009, and immediately announced he was a candidate to succeed Nigel Farage in its leadership election.
+McKenzie joined the UK Independence Party (UKIP) in September 2009, and immediately announced he was a candidate to succeed Nigel Farage in its leadership election.
 However, McKenzie was barred from standing because he was still the leader of the Unity Party.
 In February 2010 he was adopted as UKIP's candidate for Tottenham.
 In the 2010 general election he came sixth of 10 candidates in Tottenham, polling 466 votes (1.1%).

 McKenzie sought to stand again for leader of UKIP in September 2010, after Lord Pearson of Rannoch resigned.
 He came last of the four candidates, with 530 votes cast (5.3%).